OxyContin Addiction Treatment

 In 2007, Purdue and its top executives paid more than $600 million in fines for misrepresenting the addiction risks of OxyContin.
 Purdue has been sued hundreds of times during the last 20 years in regard to its marketing of OxyContin to physicians and the drug’s inherent addiction risk.
 A lawsuit filed in January 2017 is the first to focus precisely on what the company knew about criminal distribution of the painkiller.6,7

 OxyContin abuse is associated with many physical and psychological repercussions.
 In higher doses it can cause respiratory depression, which can be fatal.
 The precise mechanism of how oxycodone works is the subject of ongoing research, although experts know it binds to specific opioid receptors in the central nervous system thought to play a role in pain-numbing effects.
 It is theorized oxycodone binds to several different receptors, which may explain why it also causes some unwanted side effects.
-Due to severe withdrawal symptoms, professionally supervised detox followed by rehab is the preferred method for treating OxyContin addiction.1,2,3
+Due to severe withdrawal symptoms, professionally supervised detox followed by inpatient rehab or an intensive outpatient program is the preferred method for treating OxyContin addiction.1,2,3

 Stats and Facts

 - In 1996, Purdue Pharma made $45 million in sales from OxyContin alone.
 By 2001, $200 million spent on marketing efforts yielded $1.1 billion in sales.
 Ten years later, sales totaled $3.1 billion with OxyContin accounting for about 30% of the total painkiller market.6

 - Prescriptions for OxyContin decreased from 1,608,747 in the second quarter of 2010 to 1,211,593 in the second quarter of 2015.8